abhi-navz/campusNet/README.md

 # CampusNet

-CampusNet is a LinkedIn-like web application designed exclusively for **Delhi University** students, teachers, and faculty.
+CampusNet is a LinkedIn-like web application designed exclusively for **Delhi University** students, teachers, and alumni.
 The project aims to provide a professional networking space where the DU community can connect, share updates, and collaborate.

 ---

-## 📌 Project Overview
+## Project Overview

 - **Frontend** → React (Vite) + TailwindCSS
 - **Backend (planned)** → Django + Django REST Framework